iammindy/iammindy/README.md

   </a>

   ***
   hello!
 I am a college student aspiring to become a backend developer.
-Currently, I am interested in and studying Spring. ✨ <br>
+Currently, **I am interested in and studying Spring**. <br>
-  안녕하세요! 백엔드 개발자를 지망하고 있는 대학생 입니다. 현재 Spring에 관심을 가지며 공부하고 있습니다.<br><br>

   I value experience.
-I want to learn anything, anywhere. <br>
+I want to learn anything, anywhere. ✨ <br>
-  경험을 중요하게 생각합니다. 어떤 상황이던, 무엇이든지 배우려고 합니다. <br><br>

 </div>